cumbala/t9search/README.md

   ```

-- `./t9search 111 < seznam.txt` - will not find anything
+- `./t9search 111 < telbook.txt` - will not find anything

   Output:
   ```bash